On April 30, 2020, Governor Laura Kelly announced a three (3) phase plan to reopen Kansas using milestones instead of specific dates.

 - The station is not open to the public, but all fire services will continue as normal.

-- All April 2nd court cases are suspended and will be added to the May docket.
+- Municipal Court is temporarily suspended through May.
 More information about municipal court is available here.

-- Regular City Council, Planning Commission meetings, and all Committee Meetings are canceled through March 29th.
+- Regular City Council, Planning Commission meetings, and all Committee Meetings are currently proceeding in a virtual format.